This post contains affiliate links. Please see our disclosure policy.

 - Old Fashioned Oats – These hearty oats transform this dessert from a simple crumble into a proper crisp, adding wonderful texture and that signature rustic appeal.

-- Cornstarch - Cherries release lots of juice when they bake with sugar.
-Cornstarch mixed with flour absorbs this excess liquid and works to thicken the filling.
+- Cornstarch – Cherries release lots of juice when they bake with sugar.
+Cornstarch mixed with the fruit absorbs this excess liquid and works to thicken the filling.

 - Fresh Ginger – Grated fresh ginger pairs beautifully with sweet cherries, adding a subtle warming spice that elevates the entire dessert.